Bayesian Calibrated Click-Through Auction

-{To prove Theorem~\ref{claimriunderline}, we resort to strategy discretization.
-The key technical challenge in our proof is to retain all the calibration constraints after discretization, which we discuss in detail later. \begin{itemize} \item Reformulate \eqref{ctrsecondproblem} as a linear program with infinite dimension, and convert the infinite-dimensional program into a finite-dimensional one by discretizing the signal space; \item Prove that the solution to the discrete program approximates the optimal solution to the original infinite-dimensional one. \end{itemize}
+To prove Theorem~\ref{claimriunderline}, we resort to discretizing the strategy space.
+Our starting point is a reformulation of Program \eqref{ctrsecondproblem} as a linear program with infinite dimension, and then convert the infinite-dimensional program into a finite-dimensional one by discretizing the signal space.
+The main technical challenge is to prove that the solution to the discrete program approximates the optimal solution to the original infinite-dimensional one.
+This is more involved than typical rounding approaches and hinges on the following two key properties: \begin{enumerate} \item[a).]

-The first step can be done by enumerating all possible signals from the feasible space in the program instead of considering the signals as variables.
-It is important to notice that all the signals inducing the same posterior distributions are essentially equivalent, and hence it suffices to include each element exactly once from the signal space.

-The second step is more involved.
-Essentially, we will prove two things: \begin{enumerate} \item[a).]
 For any signaling scheme, the value of the discrete objective is sufficiently close to the original objective.
-This is a consequence of the following Lipschitz continuity of revenue function $R(r, s)$, the proof of which is deferred to Appendix \ref{appendixproofoftheorem31claim}.
+This is a consequence of the following Lipschitz continuity of revenue function $R(r, s)$, whose proof is deferred to Appendix \ref{appendixproofoftheorem31claim}.